RowenaRavenclawWithExtraClaws/twitch-stream-stats/webapp/README.md

 Web-based client application to display some stats and insights on streams data using the Twitch API.

-## Installation and Running
+## Run locally

-Just clone the repo and run 'npm run dev'
+- Just clone the repo.
+- Run 'npm run dev'.
+- Visit `localhost:3000` to see this beauty!

 ## Technologies used